robert/robert.github.com/_posts/2017-02-20-a-small-security-adjacent-bug-in-instagram.md

 ---
-title: Technically a bug in Instagram
+title: A small, security-adjacent bug in Instagram
 layout: post
-published: false
 ---
 # Summary